 These Smoked Salmon and Goat Cheese stuffed mushrooms are an easy gluten-free appetizer.
-With creamy goat cheese spiked with lemon, onion and dill and a little heat from dried red peppers, these are tasty little morsels that make perfect appetizers or game-day snacks.
+With creamy goat cheese spiked with lemon, onion and dill and a little heat from dried red peppers, these are tasty little morsels that make perfect finger food appetizers for any time of year.

 I decided yesterday that the internet needs another stuffed mushroom recipe.
 I'm starting a one-woman campaign to bring back the stuffed mushroom craze.
 Why?